 So what’s the story?

 Unusually for a Lardy game, this one has a points system!
-Players are free to set up their games however they like though, it’s a bit of guidance to achieving reasonably balanced forces rather than a hard and fast rule.
+Players are free to set up their games however they like though, it’s a bit of guidance to achieving reasonably balanced forces and not a hard and fast rule.

-The game is intended mostly as a multiplayer game, and the authors do suggest that playing one tank per player is probably the best way to experience the game.
+Intended mostly as a multiplayer game, the authors suggest that playing one tank per player is probably the best way to experience the game.
 That in itself is going to decide how many tanks are on the table, so you can match up roughly equal vehicles each side and possibly use points to help you do that.

-The career ladder is broken down by country and year.
-For each year the weakest tanks are earmarked as your starting vehicles.
+The career ladder breaks the war down by country and year.
+For each year the weakest tanks are your starting vehicles.
 If you’re playing a campaign your crew must pick one of these and earn the upgrade to a higher level vehicle.

 It’s worth noting that the only vehicles available in the rulebook are all proper tanks, tank destroyers or assault guns.
 In short: it’s got to have tracks.
 There are no armoured cars and no rules for wheeled vehicles included.
 AT guns, infantry and artillery are also not included, this really is just a tank game.